jjjabcd/MPOCSR/README.md

 Download from https://www.kaggle.com/datasets/buildxz/dataset-label (200wan.csv)

-User cdk/src/main/java/GenerateBatchimage to generate the images (in dataset folder)
+Use cdk/src/main/java/GenerateBatchimage to generate the images (in dataset folder)

-User Binary_images to generate binary images
+Use Binary_images to generate binary images

 Saving binary images to "Data/PNG/"